-For editing convenience the definition for some items with "++" mark are different with APEC Energy Statistics 2002.
-In the Energy Balance sector the definition for all item are same as APEC Energy Statistics 2002.
+For editing convenience the definition for some items with "++" mark are different with the publication of APEC Energy Statistics.
+In the Energy Balance sector the definition for all item are the same as the publication of APEC Energy Statistics.

 Energies